Nanoscale Protein Diffusion in Supercooled Cryoprotectant Solutions: Conclusions

-In summary, by combining XPCS and SAXS, we resolve nanoscale dynamics of ferritin proteins in glycerol--water solutions across the supercooled regime.
+By combining XPCS and SAXS, we resolve nanoscale dynamics of ferritins in glycerol--water solutions across the supercooled regime.
 This approach closes a critical gap in understanding protein motion in cryoprotected environments and demonstrates that XPCS can directly access molecular diffusion at cryogenic temperatures.
-The SAXS data confirm that the structural integrity of ferritin is preserved throughout the temperature range, with no indication of cold denaturation or nanocrystallite formation, while XPCS reveals a pronounced deviation from SE behavior below $T \approx 230$~K.
+The SAXS data confirm that the structural integrity of ferritin is preserved throughout the temperature range, with no indication of cold denaturation or nanocrystallite formation.

-Analysis with the Vogel--Fulcher--Tammann (VFT) relation shows that ferritin diffusion exhibits a substantially lower dynamic arrest temperature ($T_0 = 85 \pm 11$~K) and a higher apparent activation parameter ($B = 26 \pm 8$) compared with nanoparticle solutions (with $T_0 = 122 \pm 4$~K and $B = 11 \pm 1$).
-This size dependence and SE breakdown reflect the coupling of protein motion to the solvent’s dynamical heterogeneity, which becomes increasingly pronounced as the correlation length of slow domains approaches the protein size~\cite{ediger_spatially_2000}.
-To quantify this effect, we employed a minimal fluctuating--friction model in which the instantaneous friction coefficient $\gamma(t) = \gamma_0 + \Delta\gamma(t)$ fluctuates around its mean due to local viscosity variations.
-The model links the observed enhancement in $D/D_0$ to the relative amplitude of these fluctuations, $\delta = \Delta\gamma / \gamma_0$, revealing that $\delta$ increases sharply upon cooling below 230~K and reaches nearly $\sim$80\% of the mean friction at 210~K. This quantity provides a direct quantitative measure of the growing local friction heterogeneity in the supercooled state.

-These findings offer molecular-level insight into how proteins experience vitrification in glycerol--water cryoprotectant mixtures.
-While conventional cryopreservation protocols rely on macroscopic glass transition temperatures, our results demonstrate that protein molecules can remain mobile far below the apparent $T_g$ of the solvent, which for the current glycerol--water concentration is $T_g \approx 165$~K. This highlights the need to consider the coupling between solute dynamics and solvent heterogeneity when optimizing cryoprotectant formulations and vitrification strategies for biological systems.